 Assuming the average annual stock market return of six percent, even a small investment in the stock market will double approximately every 12 years.

-To be exact, your monthly 100 francs will grow to:
+To be exact, your monthly EUR 100 could grow to:

-Importantly, you only pay 24,000 francs out of your own pocket (and over 20 years, you won’t notice it leaving).
-The remaining 21,344 francs are pure profit.
+Most importantly, you only invested EUR 24,000 out of your own pocket (and over 20 years, you won’t notice it leaving).
+The remaining EUR 21,344 is pure profit.

 Step 6: Don’t do anything!

-Some people argue they have special skills and expertise that enable them to increase their profits, by buying and selling stocks regularly.
-Keen to prove once and for all that “buy and hold” is the best approach, Buffett laid down a challenge in 2007:
+Some people argue they have special skills and expertise that enable them to increase their profits by buying and selling stocks all the time.
+Keen to prove once and for all that ‘buy and hold’ is the best approach, Buffett laid down a challenge in 2007: